-Suzanne Kearns, an associate professor of aviation in the Faculty of Environment at the University of Waterloo, will be receiving an Elsie award in the education category from the Northern Lights Aero Foundation.
+Suzanne Kearns, an associate professor in the Geopghraphy and Environmental Management aviation program, in the Faculty of Environment, will be receiving an Elsie award in the education category from the Northern Lights Aero Foundation.
 The awards are selected by a judging panel comprised of aviation and aerospace industry experts and veterans.
 This September, Kearns will be honoured at the Elsie Awards Gala in Toronto.

 Looking at Kearns’ experience, this award comes as no surprise.
 From the age of 15, she began her flight training, flew solo on her 16th birthday, and had her private fixed and rotary-wing licenses by 17.